 Target Region: Africa.
 70-80% Sub-Saharan Africa and 20-30% North Africa.

 Fund structure: Luxembourg Societe Anonyme (SICAR)

-Rather than investing in agriculture or other sectors at the top of the value chain, our focus is on businesses that offer value added food products to the consumer market.
-Our investment strategy typically targets scalable food and beverage companies and retail outlets.
+Unlike investments in agriculture or other sectors at the top of the value chain, our strategy revolves around businesses offering value-added food products directly to the consumer market.
+Our investment targets typically include scalable food and beverage companies and retail outlets.

 Our operational footprint is predominantly in countries with large populations, as these present the most significant opportunity set.
 Additionally, there exists a direct correlation between the population size of a country and the magnitude of its economy.

 Sundry Foods stands as a distinguished food services provider in Nigeria, recognized for its excellence in the industry.
 Operating a network of quick-service restaurants across the country, including prominent locations in Lagos, Port Harcourt, Abuja, and various other Nigerian cities, our commitment to quality and service is unwavering.
 Under the renowned brand name “Kilimanjaro,” Sundry Foods has emerged as a market leader, setting industry standards in the sector.
 Our innovative approach involves combining traditional Nigerian cuisine with Western fast food, creating a unique and appealing fast-food concept tailored to the rapidly expanding middle-class market.
 We take pride in our dedication to delivering an exceptional culinary experience, blending the rich flavors of Nigerian cuisine with the convenience and pace of Western fast food.